 You can use the “SMART” framework for setting goals for your videos.
 SMART goals are: specific, measurable, achievable, relevant, and time-bound.

 Whatever your goal may be, you can plan and execute an elevator pitch video right from the comfort of your desk.
-Our free webcam and screen-recording tool, Soapbox, let’s you record yourself and your presentation side by side, giving you all the tools you need to convey your message in a more personalized, friendly way.
-So, give it a whirl if you haven’t already!
+Our webcam and screen recorder lets you record yourself and your presentation side by side, giving you all the tools you need to convey your message in a more personalized, friendly way.
+So give it a whirl if you haven’t already!

 Let’s get down to it.
 Here are four steps you can follow to create a winning elevator pitch video: